DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-20-my-aftermath.md

 What went wrong, why even start if for such end, the questions linger..
-I liked you, probably still do, I'm just venting out, not pointing finger
+I liked you, really did, I'm just venting out, not pointing finger

 When expectations are high and lot of desire..